 South Miami, FL33243

-The Children’s Cancer Fund is an affiliate of the Jackson Memorial Foundation, a 501(c)(3) tax exempt charitable institution.
+The Children’s Cancer Fund is an affiliate of the Jackson Health Foundation, a 501(c)(3) tax exempt charitable institution.
 Federal Tax I.D.
 Number 65-0077727.
 Donations are deductible to the extent allowed by law.
 Thank you for your support!

 Did you know that over 15,000 new cases of pediatric cancer will be diagnosed this year, and many more children are born with other life-threatening blood disorders?
 According to the American Cancer Society, approximately 1 in 285 children will be diagnosed with cancer before they reach the age of 20.
 The good news is that most of these children survive when they receive state-of-the-art treatment in facilities like those at the University of Miami Sylvester Comprehensive Cancer Center, Pediatric Hematology/Oncology Service.